 - Add buckwheat to homemade breakfast cereals – this is high in rutin, which is a bioflavonoid.

-If bruising becomes excessive see your doctor to exclude other possibilities.
+If bruising becomes excessive see your doctor to exclude serious causes.
 Heparinoid ointment or cream can be obtained from the chemist and applied to bruises to hasten their resolution.